Satwant-Singh-ADS/Satwant201.github.io/_posts/2020-06-22-Feature-Engineering-article.md

 ##### Still not convinced with what wonders PCA can do!!!!

-Please visit https://projector.tensorflow.org/ and see how PCA helps in visualizing a 50+ dimension data(Word Embeddings) in 3d
+Please visit [Tensorflow Projctor](https://projector.tensorflow.org/) and see how PCA helps in visualizing a 50+ dimension data(Word Embeddings) in 3d